talfig/Assembler/README.md

 <!-- Example Program -->
 <h2 id="example-program">📜 Example Program</h2>

-Here’s a quick demo of an assembly program in action.
+Here’s a quick demo of an assembly program in action:

 Pre-assembler program: